Riduvarshini-S-R/loginsignup-flask/README.md

 # Login/Signup page

-A basic login/signup page using Flask and MySQL
+A basic login/signup page using Flask and IBM DB2